scicloj/sklearn-clj/README.md

 ```

-The library provides as well an adaption to the scicloj [metamorph](https://github.com/scicloj/metamorph)  library, in order to use the estimators inside a metamorph pipeline.
+The library provides as well an adaptor to the scicloj [metamorph](https://github.com/scicloj/metamorph)  library, in order to use the estimators inside a metamorph pipeline.

 ```clojure
 (:require [scicloj.sklearn-clj.metamorph :as sklearn-mm])